Nikitas15K/weatherInAthens/README.md

-This is an app to inform the user about the weather in Athens now, for the next 5 hours and the next 5 days
+This is an app to inform the user about the weather in Athens now, for the next 5 hours and the next 5 days.

+It is created without using any extra library.

 You need an api key for the data from https://openweathermap.org/api